-Tell your story at the Human Library event being held in the Bailey Library
+Tell your story or volunteer at the Human Library event being held in the Bailey Library

 10:00am – 3:00pm

 A Human Library is where “books” are people who are labeled and available for “check out,” creating a cross section of “books” representing the diversity of our campus community.

 The “books” are not experts — instead, they tell their story and dialog with the “reader.”
 This allows participants to engage with people from all walks of life and break down barriers that are cornerstones of prejudice.